Caripson/ProML/docs/interactive_debugging.md

 # 29. Interactive Debugging

 **Core Principle:** Writing complex prompts and pipelines can be difficult.
 Developers need tools to debug them, just like with traditional code.
-PromptLang should support interactive debugging, including features like breakpoints and step-through execution.
+ProML should support interactive debugging, including features like breakpoints and step-through execution.

 This principle elevates prompt engineering from a "black box" guessing game to a transparent, inspectable process.